The easiest way to write about Julie Schumer is to make her into a lesson about following your dream.

 Why Julie Schumer belongs here

-Julie Schumer belongs in the archive because her story is not really about escape from a legal career.
+Julie Schumer belongs in the archive because her story is not mainly about escape from a legal career.
 It is about fidelity to an artistic language that survived the years when other obligations took over.

 She kept abstraction central.
 She kept paint physical.
 She let age and experience darken, slow, and deepen the work instead of forcing it to mimic youthful spontaneity.
-And she built enough of a body of exhibitions, collections, and teaching to make the second act legible as a real career rather than a charming anecdote.
+And she built enough of a body of exhibitions, collections, and teaching to make the second act legible as a career rather than a charming anecdote.

 The better article understands that Schumer's value lies in persistence, not slogan.
 She is interesting because she came back and stayed back.